VIRGINIA KUHN, PHD

 Division of Media Arts + Practice School of Cinematic Arts University of Southern California 3470 McClintock Ave.
 SCI Building Los Angeles, CA 90089-7727 email@example.com

 PHD: English, University of Wisconsin-Milwaukee August 2005.
 DISSERTATION: WAYS OF COMPOSING: VISUAL LITERACY IN THE DIGITAL AGE.
 A born-digital, media-rich dissertation, one of the first in the United States supported by the Golda Meir Library Chancellor’s Scholars’ Award for Digital Scholarship, 2004-05.

 DIRECTOR, Honors in Multimedia Scholarship Program

-EDITORIAL BOARD, REFRAME: Research in Media, Film, and Music.
-(U of Sussex, UK)
+- REFRAME: Research in Media, Film, and Music.

-From Marcy to Madison Square: The Rise of the Jay Z Brand, chapter in Star Power: The Impact of Branded Celebrity, Praeger Press.
-In press, forthcoming: July 31, 2014.
+From Marcy to Madison Square: The Rise of the Jay Z Brand, chapter in Star Power: The Impact of Branded Celebrity, Aaron Barlow, ED.
+Praeger Press.
+2014.

 Web Three Point Oh: The Virtual is the Real, in High Wired Redux: Cybertext Yearbook, Research Centre for Contemporary Culture, University of Jyvkaisuja Press.
-In press, forthcoming: September, 2013.
+October, 2013.